Fujimoto-lab-UTHealth-HHD/MMF-GAT/README.md

 This repository contains the Python codes for the article:
 * GCN_GAT_MFF-GAT_comments.ipynb: Python script for building and applying the GNN, GAT, and MMF-GAT models
 * GCN_GAT_MMF-GAT_xAI.ipynb: Python script for utilizing explainable AI to identify contributing features
-* MATRIX.ipynb: Python script with MMF-GAT output and explainable AI

 ### DOI
 10.1371/journal.pcsy.0000070